wooey/Wooey/docs/install.rst

     pip install wooey

 Currently, Wooey supports Django versions 1.8+.
-To use Wooey in a project which is still running Django 1.6 or 1.7, you must may install version 0.9.8.
+To use Wooey in a project which is still running Django 1.6 or 1.7, you must install version 0.9.8.

 A Wooey only project